vlexvnder/legal123webpres/README.md

 Our data is drawn from two sources: U.S. census data and San Jose Police Data from the Stanford Open Policing Project.

 ### Census Data
-Census data is divided into tracts, geographical areas with around 2,000 - 10,000 people each in San Jose
+Census data is divided into tracts, geographical areas with around 2,000 - 10,000 people each in San Jose.
 ![](sj-cencus-by-pop.png)

-The tracts are racially diverse, being fairly evenly split between plurality asian, white, and hispanic
+The tracts are racially diverse, being fairly evenly split between plurality asian, white, and hispanic.
+Generally, there are clusters of tracts with similar racial make ups, showing areas where the hispanic community concentrates, for instance

 ![](sj-most-common-geo.png)

+There is a fairly equal split between census tracts of each type, although, because San Jose has a small Black and Native population, there is no tract of either type.

 ![](sj-most-common-race.png)